 Around two-thirds of patients seeking help for alcohol addiction take the private rehab route and fund their own treatment.

 At Action Rehab, we can help you find an alcohol rehab clinic that suits your needs.
-The alcohol rehab clinics we work with offer first-class treatment with en-suite facilities, private bedrooms, and on-site catering.
+The alcohol rehab clinics in our network offer first-class treatment with en-suite facilities, private bedrooms, and on-site catering.
+Each private rehab facility is CQC registered and provides 24-hour care and evidence-based therapies to help defeat your alcohol problems.

 We may also recommend free NHS-funded options for your treatment.
 Because these clinics are limited in funding, there may be limited places on offer, and you may have to meet rigorous criteria to meet entry requirements.